 We have lived here almost 8 years and haven’t bought a car yet.

 Samara provides plenty of water activities like surfing, kayaking, stand up paddle boards, snorkeling, fishing, and dolphin watching.

 Out of the water Samara is home to one of the most well reviewed guided hikes in Costa Rica.
-Alvaro of Samara Trails is eager to teach you all about the tropical dry forrest while showing off the natural beauty of the land that has been a part of his family for years.
+Alvaro of Samara Trails is eager to teach you all about the tropical dry forest while showing off the natural beauty of the land that has been a part of his family for years.

-Other activities include zip lining through the forrest canopy, horseback riding, river kayaking, birding, and turtle nesting tours to learn about the local Olive Ridley turtles that always return to the beach they hatched on to lay their own eggs.
+Other activities include zip lining through the forest canopy, horseback riding, river kayaking, birding, and turtle nesting tours to learn about the local Olive Ridley turtles that always return to the beach they hatched on to lay their own eggs.

 Of course, another popular activity is sipping cold drinks on the beach and taking in the great sights.

 People are not alone, there are plenty of furry, feathered, and scaly friends around.